Sheetalpandey12/e-commerce/README.md

 2. Install the dependencies using `npm install`.
 3. Start the server using `npm start`.
 4. The API will be available at `http://localhost:3000`.
-5. use "npm test" for test driven development
+5. use `npm test` for test driven development